 That depends on the details of your case.
 Almost all DUI convictions result in license suspension, among other penalties.
 However, if you drive for a living or need to drive to commute from your job, you may be able to obtain a hardship license.

 To do so, you must enroll in a court-approved DUI school.
-Only certain individuals qualify for a hardship license, so you will need to discuss your case with your DUI defense attorney in Sarasota county to learn more about your eligibility.
+Only certain individuals qualify for a hardship license, so you will need to discuss your case with your in to learn more about your eligibility.

-If you have been arrested and charged with a DUI and need legal representation to defend yourself, get in touch with experienced Sarasota DUI attorney Michael Fayard, Attorney at Law.
-Call my law office at 941-306-1310 or submit the online contact form provided below when you are ready to schedule a free, no-obligation consultation.
+If you have been arrested and charged with a DUI and need legal representation to defend yourself, get in touch with experienced Michael Fayard, at .
+Call my at 941-306-1310 or submit the online contact form provided below when you are ready to schedule a free, no-obligation consultation.